mlswg/mls-protocol/draft-ietf-mls-protocol.md

 This avoids causing a denial-of-service attack by requiring the recipient to perform an excessive number of key derivations.
-For example, a malicious group member could send a message with `generation = 0xffffffff` at the beginning of a new epoch, forcing recipients to perform billions of key derivations.
+For example, a malicious group member could send a message with `generation = 0xffffffff` at the beginning of a new epoch, forcing recipients to perform billions of key derivations unless they apply limits of the type discussed above.

 # Security Considerations